 Joel has spent years building the Butterfly B&B, which is built on the base of the house where he was born.
-When Elena made a website about it in 2012, people started coming.
-While the beds are at Joel’s place, the breakfasts are served at his family’s house next door, cooked by his mom, Rosa, or one or more of his five sisters.
-Siblings Rogelio, Vicente and Ana sometimes help out with the business too, by picking people up and leading butterfly tours.
-Sister-in-law Yesmi and Aunt Imelda keep the rooms sparkling clean for us.
+When Ellen made a website about it in 2012, people started coming.
+While the beds are at Ellen and Joel’s place, the breakfasts are served at Joel’s family’s house next door, cooked by his mom, Rosa, or one or more of his five sisters.
+Siblings Rogelio, Vicente and Ana help out with the business by leading butterfly tours.
+Ana also provides simultaneous translation for cooking classes and cottage industry tours.
+Sisters-in-law Yesmi and Daleth keep the rooms sparkling clean for us.

 Joel is the fourth child in a close-knit family of ten.
-His parents, nine siblings, and four nephews all live next door to the B&B. When Joel was born, Macheros didn’t have running water or electricity.
+His parents, nine siblings, six nephews and one niece all live next door to the B&B. When Joel was born, Macheros didn’t have running water or electricity.
 Butterfly tourists were pouring in by the busload, but the town didn’t have the infrastructure to benefit from tourism.
 His father, Melquiades, began working as a forest ranger at the Cerro Pelon sanctuary around this time.
 Joel can’t remember the first time his dad took him to see the monarchs; they have always been a part of his life.
 When Joel turned 18 he followed his older brothers to the States, joining them in a landscaping business.
-He invested the money he earned in building a house back home.
-He instructed his masons to build big rooms with big windows.
+He invested the money he earned in building a house with big rooms with large windows back home.
 Meanwhile, Joel found work in a nail salon, where he honed his English and customer service skills for the next 8 years.
 In 2010, he returned to Mexico and started working as a butterfly tour guide.
 He met Ellen on a tour the following year.
-When she found out how little he was making working for someone else, she offered to help him start his own business, and JM’s Butterfly B&B was born.
-In the years since, Joel has worked tirelessly to transform a barebones house into a comfortable B&B, finishing hardwood floors, adding exposed brick, building additional bathrooms, and painting the rooms a rainbow of colors.
+When she found out how little he was making working for someone else, she offered to help him start his own business, and JM Butterfly B&B was born.
+In the years since, Joel has worked tirelessly to transform a bare bones house into a comfortable B&B, finishing hardwood floors, adding exposed brick, building additional bathrooms, and painting the rooms a rainbow of colors.
 He continues to recharge his energy by visiting the butterflies as often as possible, leading tours to the Cerro Pelon, El Rosario, Sierra Chincua and Piedra Herrada sanctuaries.